An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): The dif ference equation

-\begin{rems} In the form with apparent singularities, $B_n$ gets multiplied by $\theta_p(xz)/\theta_p(q^n xz)$, making it elliptic, as expected.
-Moreover, since for each generator of our lattice of shifts we have exhibited an isomonodromy transformation with coefficients of degree independent of $n$, the same holds for an arbitrary shift. \end{rems}
+\begin{rem} In the form with apparent singularities, $B_n$ gets multiplied by $\theta_p(xz)/\theta_p(q^n xz)$, making it elliptic, as expected.
+Moreover, since for each generator of our lattice of shifts we have exhibited an isomonodromy transformation with coef\/f\/icients of degree independent of $n$, the same holds for an arbitrary shift. \end{rem}

-Once again, the special values, together with the determinant and the $p$-theta law, are more than sufficient to determine $\tilde{B}_n$; indeed, for generic parameters, any $m+3$ of the special values suffice.
-For both $\tilde{A}_n$ and $\tilde{B}_n$, this gives rise to a number of relations between the coefficients.
+Once again, the special values, together with the determinant and the $p$-theta law, are more than suf\/f\/icient to determine $\tilde{B}_n$; indeed, for generic parameters, any $m+3$ of the special values suf\/f\/ice.
+For both $\tilde{A}_n$ and $\tilde{B}_n$, this gives rise to a number of relations between the coef\/f\/icients.
 For instance, using $\tilde{B}_n$, we can express

 as an explicit linear combination of the terms

 for $0\le s<m+3$.
 If we choose $v'$ and $w$ suitably, we can arrange both for some terms of the resulting identity to drop out, and for the remaining integrals to be order $m$ elliptic Selberg integrals.
 For instance, if $v'=u_0/q$, $w=\widehat{u_1}$, then